PART 8

 Stay Firm and Fire with Control

 The pelvis is the king of the swing, but a king without discipline creates chaos.
-When the pelvis moves too fast the sequence breaks.
+At impact; when the core moves faster than the glutes the sequence breaks.
 When it moves too soft the power leaks.
 The golfer must learn to hold firmness in the middle while directing the fire with intention.
-This chapter shows you how to control the king, keep the center steady, and release the swing with a blend of strength, precision, and calm athletic command.
+This chapter shows you how to control the core, keep the center steady, and release the swing with a blend of strength, precision, and calm athletic command.

-- Torso and Spine = Steering Wheel: They direct the pelvis’s energy, controlling separation and release.
+The Torso and Spine (The Steering Wheel): They direct the Pelvis’s energy, controlling separation and release.

 Across different sports, the same laws keep showing up.
 They are the fingerprints of human motion.
 When the pelvis and torso move in harmony, power flows smoothly.
 When they fight, energy is lost.